-Influenza pandemic, U.S. Department of Health and Human Services, medical countermeasures, public health emergencies and cause epidemics with moderate levels of morbidity and mortality, the appearance of a novel and highly-pathogenic strain of influenza in humans could be devastating.
-Of the many infectious diseases which have emerged in the past century, few have had as acute and widespread an impact as that of new influenza strains.
-The emergence of the H1N1 subtype in the human population in 1918 resulted in an estimated 50 million deaths worldwide.
-The subsequent emergence of the H2N2 subtype in 1957 and H3N2 in 1968 had smaller, yet significant, global tolls on the human population, resulting in up to two million and 700,000 deaths, respectively.
-Some models suggest that if the currently circulating H5N1 avian influenza virus or another equally pathogenic subtype evolves the capacity to spread easily from one human to another, it could lead to the deaths of two to 70 million people and cost the global economy up to \$3 trillion.
+The emergence and spread of novel influenza viruses are a pressing concern to the global public health community due to their potential to cause a pandemic.
+While seasonal human influenza viruses circulate widely each year subtype in the human population in 1918 resulted in an estimated 50 million deaths worldwide.
+The subsequent emergence of the H2N2 subtype in 1957 and H3N2 in 1968 had smaller, yet significant, global tolls on the human population, resulting in up to two million and 700,000 deaths, respectively.2 Some models suggest that if the currently circulating H5N1 avian influenza virus or another equally pathogenic subtype evolves the capacity to spread easily from one human to another, it could lead to the deaths of two to 70 million3 people and cost the global economy up to \$3 trillion.4

-\ Correspondencia y solicitud de sobretiros: Mary B. Mazanec.
+^{}Correspondencia y solicitud de sobretiros: Mary B. Mazanec.
 200 Independence Ave., S.W.; Room 638G; Washington, D.C., 20201.
 Tel. y fax: 202 205 2882; 202 690 6512; Correo electrónico: mary.mazanec@hhs.gov

-Seasonal influenza viruses are those which have become established in the human population and reappear in the fall/ winter months in the Northern Hemisphere.
+Seasonal influenza viruses are those which have become established in the human population and reappear in the fall/winter months in the Northern Hemisphere.
 Currently, these include influenza A subtypes H1N1 and H3N2 (A/H1N1 and A/H3N2, respectively), and influenza B; therefore, the annual trivalent vaccine for seasonal influenza includes a strain of each.
 Due to the continuous generation of genetic variation within the immunodominant proteins of seasonal influenza types and subtypes (termed "antigenic drift"), however, immunity to the predominant A/H1N1, A/H3N1, and B variants may not be fully effective against A/H1N1, A/H3N1, and B variants circulating in subsequent years.
 Thus, the vaccine is updated annually to protect against the newest variants.